tguillot/TodoApp/README.md

 ## Description

-The basic structure and beggining of the development was made by following the tutorial: https://redux.js.org/basics/example
+The basic structure and beggining of the app was made by following the tutorial: https://redux.js.org/basics/example

-Added features:
+I then added the following features:
 - Make Urgent: Allows the user to highlight a todo in red
 - Delete: Allows user to delete an added Todo
 - Deleted list: Tab to view all deleted Todos
 - All styling and css, as well as responsiveness to screen (mobile friendly)

-* `create-react-app` is a global command-line utility that you use to create new projects.
-* `react-scripts` is a development dependency in the generated projects (including this one).

 ## How To Use and Run In Local